A Reading Culture and a Love of Reading

 The Day

 The Day is a rich and engaging online educational resource that turns news into lessons across five differentiated reading levels.
-We utilise this as part of ‘Friday Slide’ where KS3 and KS4 forms explore a differentiated article through guided reading, explicitly draw out vocabulary and then ask good questions, debate the issues, listen to others and develop a powerful voice in shaping a better future.
+We utilise this as part of our ‘Friday Slide’ where KS3 and KS4 forms explore a differentiated article through guided reciprocal reading during which we explicitly draw out vocabulary and then ask good questions, debate the issues, listen to others and develop a powerful voice in shaping a better future.

 Learning Resource Centre